ExpediaGroup/styx/docs/developer-guide/plugins-scenarios.md

 }
 ```

-This is quite similar to the request transformation but it involves an additional lambda
+This is quite similar to the request transformation, but it involves an additional lambda
 expression to capture the HTTP response from its `Eventual` envelope:

   1. `chain.proceed` returns an `Eventual` HTTP response.
 We apply an `Eventual.map` operator